 In creating a school environment that promotes dignity for all and a call to live fulfilled lives as uniquely gifted individuals, pupils will be equipped to accept difference of all varieties and be supported to accept their own gender identity or sexual orientation and that of others.
 In order to do this it will be essential to provide curriculum opportunities where difference is explored, same-sex relationships, same-sex parenting and transgender issues may be mentioned as a fact in some people's lives.
 For children of same-sex or transgender parents or with close LGBT relatives this will be a signal of recognition that will encourage self-esteem and belonging.
 In the early years context and throughout primary school, play should be a hallmark of creative exploration.
 Pupils need to be able to play with the many cloaks of identity (sometimes quite literally with the dressing up box).
 Children should be at liberty to explore the possibilities of who they might be without judgement or derision.
 For example, a child may choose the tutu, princess's tiara and heels and/or the firefighter's helmet, tool belt and superhero cloak without expectation or comment.
 Childhood has a sacred space for creative self-imagining.

-Page 19 d of 19 ----------- ---- ----
+Page 19 of 19 Next review due: October 2025

+Page 18 of 19 Next review due October 2025 --------------- ----------------- --------------